- On occasion, commercial property developers must make a buy/don’t buy decision quickly to secure the best parcels of land.

 The going-out cap rate is the project’s NOI at stabilization divided by the estimated market value once construction is complete.
 On occasion, it may also be referred to as the exit cap rate or terminal cap rate.

-It should be noted that cap rates can be affected by a variety of factors such as property type, forecasts for economic growth, perceived risk, asset class, and movements in the interest rate for the 10-year treasury.
+It should be noted that cap rates in real estate can be affected by a variety of factors such as property type, forecasts for economic growth, perceived risk, asset class, and movements in the interest rate for the 10-year treasury.

 The difference between these two values allows a developer to compare the yield or total return that he or she could earn from taking the risk of developing a property from the ground up, versus buying an existing property with in-place cash flow.
 To illustrate how this works, an example is helpful.